New York Times unexpectedly replaces top editor Abramson

 | NEW YORK

-Abramson, 60, was appointed The New York Times' first woman editor in 2011.
-Baquet, a Pulitzer prize-winning reporter and former editor of the Los Angeles Times, will become the paper's first African-American editor.
+Baquet, 57, a Pulitzer prize-winning reporter and former editor of the Los Angeles Times, becomes the paper's first African-American editor.

-The shakeup, described in the newspaper's online coverage as Abramson's dismissal, is the latest sign of turmoil at the family-controlled New York Times Co (NYT.N).
+The shakeup is the latest sign of turmoil at the New York Times Co, which is controlled by the Ochs-Sulzberger family.
 It has been selling assets, cutting staff and looking for new revenue sources as print advertising revenue declines.

 Sulzberger told stunned staff members on Wednesday the appointment of Baquet "would improve some aspects of the management of the newsroom," according to his remarks obtained by Reuters.